Doctoral Graduate Assistantship

 - Must be a full-time, degree-seeking student in a UNI graduate program.

-- Must be enrolled in 9 hours applying to the graduate degree.
+- Must be enrolled in 9 graduate credits each semester of assistantship.

 - Maintain a Plan GPA of at least 3.00.
 First semester graduate students must have an undergraduate GPA of at least 3.00.